Tired of Old House Smell? Here’s How to Send the Stench Packing

 Old house smell may harm your health

-Furthermore, some molds produce toxins, such as mycotoxins which can cause vomiting, diarrhea, acute liver disease, and even death, depending on the level and length of exposure.
+Furthermore, some molds produce toxins, such as mycotoxins, which can cause vomiting, diarrhea, acute liver disease, and even death, depending on the level and length of exposure.
+But mold isn’t the only old house smell source that is bad for your health.

-Mold isn’t the only old house smell source bad for your health.
 Third-hand smoke can create health issues too.
 Residual tobacco smoke contamination lingers in rooms long after the cigarette is snuffed out.
 Nicotine, a toxic particle, can cling to walls and ceilings, while gases can be absorbed by soft fabrics such as upholstery and carpet.
-One study from 2002 discovered that those gases can be re-emitted into the air and recombine to form harmful compounds that “remain at high levels long after smoking has stopped occurring.”
+These gases can be released back into the air and mixed to form harmful compounds that persist long after the smoking has stopped.

 Start eliminating old house smell with a professional mold inspection

 A mold inspection is often a good first step to eliminating old house smell.
-A professional can inspect your home — including the crawl space and basement — for mold so you can identify where the odor is coming from.
+A professional can inspect your home, including the crawl space and basement, for mold so you can identify where the odor is coming from.

 Professional mold remediation